mmcloughlin/arrival-oopsla25-artifact/README.md

 Our core reusable artifact is the Arrival verifier.
 Arrival is open-source as part of our fork of Wasmtime/Cranelift at [mmcloughlin/arrival](https://github.com/mmcloughlin/arrival/tree/oopsla25-artifact).

-For documentation on how to use the Arrival verifier:
+The Arrival repository contains specifications required for our AArch64 Wasm-critical subset, as well as exploratory work verifying instruction-selection rules in Cranelift's ISLE X86 backend.
+Developers may reuse these specifications and push for further verification coverage of Cranelift's ISLE backends.
+To support such further work, we provide documentation on how to use the Arrival verifier:

 * [Getting Started Guide](https://github.com/mmcloughlin/arrival/blob/oopsla25-artifact/cranelift/isle/veri/README.md)
 * [Specification Language Reference](https://github.com/mmcloughlin/arrival/blob/oopsla25-artifact/cranelift/isle/veri/docs/language.md)